Christopher-Schulze/Baristeuer/README.md

 Run `./baristeuer -config config.json` to load these settings.

 The UI language can be switched between German and English using the dropdown in the top toolbar.
+You can change the log level at runtime via the service method `SetLogLevel` or by editing the configuration and restarting the application.

 Follow the official documentation for platform specific details.